block

 1. The distance from one street to another in a city or suburb that is built (approximately) to a grid pattern.

-5. A roughly cuboid building.
+5. A cuboid or approximately cuboid building.

 1. A cellblock.